knoxa/knoxa.github.io/examples/places/index.md

 Is this one place or two?
 Different people will make different judgements, so the answer to a question like this is usually "both".
-I've dodged the issue in this particular instances by deciding that its one place, and that I can get what I want (for the time being at least) by just marking up `SOLESMES`.
+I've dodged the issue in this particular case by deciding that its one place, and that I can get what I want (for the time being at least) by just marking up `SOLESMES`.

 I can be creative with the use of `span` elements.
 For example, to address the issue of one